-- Crisis Volunteer Experience: Students must volunteer at an approved crisis hotline or similar experience, such as Scarlet Listeners or Caring Contact (Volunteer Package).
+- Crisis Volunteer Experience: Students must volunteer at an approved crisis hotline or similar experience, such as Scarlet Listeners, Caring Contact (Volunteer Package), or Crisis Text Line.
 See Forms section below for more information and approval process.
 This experience involves AT LEAST a one-year commitment (i.e. greater than two semesters) or equivalent and includes the training and volunteering on the hotline (i.e., ~100 hours).
 This requirement must be completed by the time the student graduates (both the training and volunteer components).

 Prerequisites for Certificate Program:

 Admittance into the GCCP is highly selective.
 There are a limited number of slots available each semester, including summer session.
 To be considered, you must: